Implementing the modulus operator for floating-point numbers

 ;; Scheme equivalent of C's `fmod'. (define (c-fmod x y) (define (basic-fmod x y) (if (< x y) x (basic-fmod (- x y) y))) (let ((result (basic-fmod (abs x) (abs y)))) (if (negative? x) (- result) result)))

-variable because I didn’t want to include stdbool.h
+the bNegativeResult variable because I didn’t want to include stdbool.h just for

 this.
 I used hungarian notation to emphasize that it acts as a boolean.